 The menu tips its hat to the lost art, in this country, of simple Cantonese style cooking with rice and noodle dishes like yong chow fried rice and beef chow fun; traditional entrees such as Peking duck, Imperial bird’s nest with chicken and cashew, sweet and sour pork with pineapple; and some seriously good dim sum small plates.
-If you’re dropping by after your Zumba class you can find a host of salads on the menu that won’t upset your personal trainer, like the Alaskan king crab salad pictured above.
+If you’re dropping by after your Zumba class you can find a host of salads on the menu that won’t upset your personal trainer, like the Alaskan king crab salad.

 But Alex and Jenny couldn’t resist bringing the heat from some of the other provinces so spice worshippers will be happy to find dishes like spicy prawns with lily bulb and almond, Szechwan mapo tofu, and crispy beef with orange (that will blow your head off.)

 When we were there, we started with the organic jasmine tea, chicken and flying fish roe shu mai, prawn har gow with bamboo shoots, and the honey-glazed barbeque pork bun – that is a must to try.
 We also liked the traditional braised halibut cubes with golden garlic, shredded rainbow chicken and the crispy beef with orange.